stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 - paper/trial-<N>.zip: the raw log files of N-th trial of experiments of our paper (Table 2)
 - paper/trial-<N>.csv: the csv report of N-th trial
+- paper/trial-<N>-table2.csv: the html N-th trial Table 2 of our paper
 - paper/paper-result.csv: the csv report of averaging the data of all N trials
-- paper/paper-result-table.pdf: the html table generating from paper-result.csv, matching the Table 2 of our paper
+- paper/paper-result-table2.pdf: the html table generating from paper-result.csv, matching the Table 2 of our paper

 - additional/raw.zip: the raw log files of the extended experiments of the STLmc technical report (Table 2 and Table 3)
 - additional/result.csv: the csv report of averaging the data of all N trials